singaround/songbook/songs/Stormalong-John.md

 ---
 templateKey: song
 title: Stormalong John
+published: true
-wordsBy:
+wordsBy: Traditional
-tuneBy:
+tuneBy: Traditional
-chorusLine:
+chorusLine: 'Way, stormalong, John!'
-songLine:
+songLine: Stormy’s gone that good old man
 tags:
-description:
+  - song
 date: 2019-03-07T08:05:12.000Z
 ---
 Stormy's gone that good old man

-Way. stormalong, John!
+_Way, stormalong, John!_

 O, poor old Stormy's dead and gone,

-Way hay, mister.
-Stormalong John!
+_Way hay, mister.
+Stormalong John!_

-We dug his grave with a silver spade,
+We dug his grave with a silver spade,\
 His shroud of the finest silk was made.

-We lowered him with a silver chain,
+We lowered him with a silver chain,\
 Our eyes all dim with more than rain.

-An able sailor, bold and true,
+An able sailor, bold and true,\
 A good old Bosun to his crew.

-He's moored at last, and furled his sail,
+He's moored at last, and furled his sail,\
 No danger now from wreck or gale.

-I wish I was old Stormy's son,
+I wish I was old Stormy's son,\
 I'd build me a ship of a thousand ton.

-I'd fill her up with New England rum,
+I'd fill her up with New England rum,\
 And all my shellbacks they would have some.

-I'd sail this wide world 'round and 'round,
+I'd sail this wide world 'round and 'round,\
 With plenty of money I would be found.

-Old Stormy's dead and gone to rest,
+Old Stormy's dead and gone to rest,\
 Of all the sailors he was the best.